 The ADKAR model is a simple, but effective tool for change management designed by Prosci.
-It stands for:

 A Awareness of the need for change